User Guide Cancel

 The chat history might still contain content from documents you've removed from a Collection.
 The AI Assistant may also use this chat history as context when responding to your prompts.

-It's stored on your local device for Acrobat and Reader’s desktop, mobile, and online apps and in Adobe cloud storage for Acrobat’s online app.
+Chat history data is stored on your local device for the Document Cloud apps on desktop and mobile and in Adobe cloud storage for Acrobat on the web.
 It permits you to easily access the conversation to review or continue using AI Assistant.

 Export is not currently available.
 Instead, you can copy the chat history or specific generated responses into your text editor of choice.
 Learn more here.